The Consumerization of Healthcare: Three Stages of Patient-Centric Transformation Accelerated by COVID-19

 Secondly, the Centers for Medicare and Medicaid Services (CMS), issued regulatory waivers and new rules that allow medical providers to offer more services through telehealth, reimbursed at the same rate as an office visit, for both existing and new patients.
 Following this directive, many of the commercial payers have followed suit.

-These two developments have created an environment where medical practices are encouraged to take the plunge with three stages of consumerization initiatives.
+These two developments have created an environment where medical practices are encouraged to take the plunge with three stages of consumerization of healthcare initiatives.
 These initiatives help providers stay connected to their patients, minimize downward pressure on existing revenue streams and add new ones, and make in-office care practices better for patients and providers alike.

 Here’s an overview of the three-stage transformation journey to make patient-centric care a reality: